By Dana Kim, Crypto Markets Analyst

 Google’s Research Partnerships

 Google’s expansion into research collaboration has gained momentum, culminating in investments into AI and sustainability projects.
 Recently, Google partnered with several universities to advance machine learning in climatology.
 By leveraging NSF funds, their collaboration allowed them to explore predictive models on weather patterns, critical given the accelerating climate crisis.
-Should new funding channels further extend corporate influence, Google could effectively prioritize its research goals above public interest.
+Should new funding channels further extend corporate influence, Google could effectively prioritize its research goals above public interest, reminiscent of broader trends in corporate involvement in crypto technologies.

 Amazon’s $42 Billion R&D Investment

 In 2022, Amazon allocated over $42 billion towards research and development, solidifying its position as a key player shaping technology and logistics advancements.
 This sustained investment enables Amazon to explore ambitious projects like drone delivery systems and renewable energy solutions.
-With potential access to NSF funding through the removal of oversight, Amazon could steer federally supported research to align with its business strategies rather than broader public needs.
+With potential access to NSF funding through the removal of oversight, Amazon could steer federally supported research to align with its business strategies rather than broader public needs—a scenario where funding risks aligning more with corporate goals than public health, as seen with the fallout over companies like Purdue Pharma funding opioid studies.

 The Case of Biotech Firms